 A selection from Francis Grose’s “Dictionary Of The Vulgar Tongue” (1785)

-Alt...Image imitating a page from an old document, text (as in main toot): HUNTING.
-Drawing in unwary persons to play or game.
-CANT.
+Alt...Image imitating a page from an old document, text (as in main toot): HAND.
+A sailor.
+We lost a hand; we lost a sailor.
+Bear a hand; make haste.
+Hand to fist; opposite: the same as tete-a-tete, or cheek by joul.
 A selection from Francis Grose’s “Dictionary Of The Vulgar Tongue” (1785)

 [?]Project Gutenberg » 🌐